proinsias/an-independent-mind/docs/Books/The Subtle Art of Not Giving a Fck.md

 ---

+The key to a good life is not giving a fuck about more; it’s giving a fuck about less, giving a fuck about only what is true and immediate and important. — location: [254](kindle://book?action=open&asin=B019MMUA8S&location=254) ^ref-8326

+---
+Welcome to the Feedback Loop from Hell. — location: [267](kindle://book?action=open&asin=B019MMUA8S&location=267) ^ref-24132

+---
 We joke online about "first-world problems," but we really have become victims of our own success.
 Stress-related health issues, anxiety disorders, and cases of depression have skyrocketed over the past thirty years, despite the fact that everyone has a flat-screen TV and can have their groceries delivered. — location: [293](kindle://book?action=open&asin=B019MMUA8S&location=293) ^ref-18829

 ---